ruyuanzhang/opticalattention/README.md

 * *Localizer_PCA.m* has been carefully documented.
 This is the program that performs PCA on localizer data.
 * *mainExp_PCA\*\*.m* are programs that perform PCA on main experiment dataset
 * ON and OFF indicate the main experiment and retrain datasets
+* The *localizer_PCA.m* has been carefully documented.
+The mainExp* programs are almost the same.